Internship FAQs for Employers

 This will be determined by when you want your intern to begin working.
 Many employers recruit in the fall to gain a head-start for summer interns.
 Recruiting in spring is equally as popular.
 Give yourself a couple months to market, screen, and recruit.
 The most active months for internship posting are between February and May.

-The Career Center does not provide job placement services on a large scale; we are not able to make individual referrals.
-However, we do have a small job placement program called WorkAbility IV that allows us to recommend candidates from the program for job and internship opportunities.
+YES!
+Through a fee-for-service program, SJSU Spartan Staffing will identify, attract, and recruit candidates for any job or internship.
+Each quote is customized and our recruiters have access to thousands of student resumes via job fairs, job postings, students clubs/organizations, etc. In addition to SJSU Spartan Staffing, we also have a small no-cost job placement program called WorkAbility IV that allows us to recommend candidates from the program for job and internship opportunities.
 Ask a Career Center representative to connect you to the WorkAbility IV program.

 First, follow the suggestions from the “How should I market my internship opportunities?” question above.